AlexanderKaluzhny/instanotifier/README.rst

 :Model: Saves the data into the db
 :Publisher: Sends out the data into the particular channel (email, fb messenger, etc.)
 :FeedSource Settings: The settings application for wiring up the source to fetch from, target to publish notifications to, interval with which to fetch data, and on/off switcher
-:API: REST API exposing access to stored data, includes UI
+:API: REST API exposing access to stored data
+:UI: Displays the stored entries, supports filtering and searching.
+API based

 Implemented functionality
 -------------------------